estnltk/word2vec-models/README.md

 # word2vec-models
 Word2vec models trained on an estonian text corpus.

-### Training Data
-The models were trained on a text corpus composed of estonian online media articles and a [morphologically disambiguated corpus](http://www.cl.ut.ee/korpused/morfkorpus/).
-The corpus consists of 16M sentences, 282M words and 841К types.
-Lemmatized version of the corpus contains 445K types.

 ### Models
+We provide a number of models trained with [word2vec](https://code.google.com/p/word2vec/) software.
+As training data, we used [Estonian Reference Corpus](http://www.cl.ut.ee/korpused/segakorpus/index.php?lang=en), a collection of texts covering newspaper, fiction, science and legislation domain.
+The models have been trained using both original and lemmatized version of the corpus.

-We provide a number of models trained using [word2vec](https://code.google.com/p/word2vec/) software.
-Model's file name (e.g. *lemmas.cbow.s200.w2v.bin*) encodes a particular set of parameters used for training as `<CORPUS>.<ARCHITECTURE>.s<SIZE>.w2v.<FORMAT>`, where
+Model's file name encodes a particular set of parameters used for training as `<CORPUS>.<ARCHITECTURE>.s<SIZE>.w2v.<FORMAT>`, where

 CORPUS: lemmas or words
 ARCHITECTURE: sg (skip gram) or cbow (continuous bag of words)